AJNOURI/COA/README.md

 If you are lucky enough, you'll make a lot of mistakes to learn from and be prepared for the exam :)

+## VERY IMPORTANT!
+Your contribution is very welcome and encouraged for both to the content and the form.
 ----------------

 #### Documentation